 - Until you get a feel for your loved one's transplant recipients and for how you feel about corresponding with them, we recommend you do not disclose any identifying or direct contact information.
-While the Living Legacy Foundation does not restrict indentifying or direct contact information, we do want to make sure you have considered all of the potential outcomes of making such a disclosure.
+While The LLF does not restrict indentifying or direct contact information, we do want to make sure you have considered all of the potential outcomes of making such a disclosure.

 - Due to increasing use of social media sites and other online search capabilities, the range of information making you "identifiable" has greatly increased.
 If you disclose the same information that you have written on a Facebook page, blog, or online obituary, your recipient may be able to locate you through the internet.

 - After your initial letter is written and forwarded to the recipient, you may feel somewhat anxious about whether or not you will hear back.
 Although many families do hear back from their loved one's recipients, there is no guarantee you will receive a response.
 Should your loved one's recipient choose not to write to you at this time, please do not take this inaction personally.
 In addition to the task of physically recovering from their transplant, many recipients are dealing with a complex range of emotions.